YU000jp/logseq-plugin-single-journal/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`].
 Select marketplace.
 Type `Single` in the search field, select it from the search results and install

 ### Usage

+- Enable either setting and open journals.
+  > This plugin only works when you open journals.

 ---